-1 lec (1 Cr.)
+1 lec / 3 lab (2 Cr.)
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-Required College Success Skills course for students enrolling in the AAS or Certificate in Petroleum Technology Program.
 Credits

 PTRT 1301 OVERVIEW OF PETROLEUM INDUSTRY